Mist-Automation-Programmability/mist_openapi/README.md

 Live documentation: https://doc.mist-lab.fr/

 ## Files
-#### Mist.openapi_collection.yml:
-This file includes all the API endpoints, and is using the OAS models in the `models`folder.
-It is using YAML format.
 #### Mist.openapi_bundled.yml:
 This is a "standalone" version of the Mist.openapi_collection version.
-It includes all the API endpoints and all the models.
+It includes all the API endpoints, the models, the responses...
 It is using YAML format.
 #### Mist.openapi_bindled.json:
 This is a "standalone" version of the Mist.openapi_collection version.
-It includes all the API endpoints and all the models.
+It includes all the API endpoints, the models, the responses...
 It is using JSON format.

 ## Notes
-This library is intented to be used to automate the client SDK generation.
+This library is intented to be used to automate the client SDK generation, but is currently using OAS3.1 specification which may be an issue for code generators